Unifor Local 199

 Nobody said you have to change the world, but as long as you spend your life trying, there is no better feeling than that

 When Len Harrison was born there was a spark, a spark that became a flame that to this day burns brightly through those who he encouraged and inspired through his creative activism.
-He deserves to be recognized for the life long achievements he has made on behalf of the labour movement and for making this world a better place to live.
-Our responsibility is to ensure that we pass the torch lit by Len and so many others like him, to future generations and we continue this battle for a greater living for all.
+He deserves to be recognized for the life long achievements he made on behalf of the labour movement and for making this world a better place to live.
+Our responsibility is to ensure that we pass the torch lit by Len and so many others like him, and we continue this battle for a greater living for all.
 If you would like to see more pictures of Len Harrison click on the following link

 Ron Davis, President Local 199